WebAssembly/component-model/design/mvp/Explainer.md

 a single NaN value.
 And boolean values in core wasm are usually represented as `i32`s where operations interpret all-zeros as `false`, while at the component-level there is a `bool` type with `true` and `false` values.

+##### Error type

+Values of `error` type are immutable, non-deterministic, host-defined and meant to be propagated from failure sources to callers in order to aid in debugging.
+Currently `error` values contain only a "debug message" string whose contents are determined by the host.
+Core wasm can create `error` values given a debug string, but the host is free to arbitrarily transform (discard, preserve, prefix or suffix) this wasm-provided string.

+The intention of this highly-non-deterministic semantics is to provide hosts the full range of flexibility to:
+* append a basic callstack suitable for forensic debugging in production;
+* optimize for performance in high-volume production scenarios by slicing or discarding error messages;
+* optimize for developer experience in debugging scenarios when debug metadata is present by appending expensive-to-produce symbolicated callstacks.

+A consequence of this, however, is that components *must not* depend on the contents of `error` values for behavioral correctness.
+In particular, case analysis of the contents of an `error` should not determine *error receovery*;
+for this, proper `result` or `variant` types must be used in the WIT function signature.

 ##### Container types